When it came to the island’s Greek roots, we headed for Segesta and Selinunte and were richly rewarded.

 There are three reasons Selinunte had such an impact: the vast scale of the place, its striking location, and the relative absence of tourists.

-The entry building is the only place you’ll encounter a crowd; once people get their tickets and set off to explore the landscape spreads everyone out.
-The first thing you’ll see on entering is the best preserved of the temples on the East Hill, with the Acropolis to your right and the sea beyond it.
+The entry building is the only place you’ll encounter a crowd; once people get their tickets and set off to explore the landscape everyone fans out.
+The first thing you’ll see on entering is the most-reconstructed of the temples on the East Hill, with the Acropolis to your left and the sea beyond it.
 It’s a stunning introductory view.

 Everyone naturally makes for the almost complete building, Temple E, first.
 It is in as good a shape at the temples at Agrigento but unlike the more famous site you can walk inside these.
 It’s a real thrill and puts the monumentality of these structures in a whole new light.
 Temples F and G next door are essentially just piles of rubble, but rubble you can touch, wander amongst and scramble over.
 Standing next to a column capital that’s wider across than you are tall gives you profound respect for ancient builders.
 The back temple, G, was the largest in the world when it was under construction, and a walk around its remaining platform is awe inspiring.
 Sadly, this potential wonder of the world was destroyed before it was ever completed thanks to those invading Carthaginians.